deecewan/GenbankTypeProvider/report/src/02_research_progress.md

 The new type provider that has been created is able to dynamically query the Genbank database for a very limited subset of information.
-All the available taxa are downloaded and inserted as type, as shown in Figure. \ref{all_taxa}.
+All the available taxa are downloaded and inserted as types, as shown in Figure. \ref{all_taxa}.

 ![The type provider shows all the taxa available on Genbank\label{all_taxa}](src/images/all_taxa.png)

-These are downloaded by making a `WebRequest` to [the Genbank FTP server](ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/) requesting all details.
-The directory listing is filtered down to just children directories, and the resultant list is mapped over to create types.
+These are downloaded by making a `WebRequest` to [the Genbank FTP server](ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/) requesting the full directory listing.
+This listing is filtered down to just children directories, as these are the names of the taxa available, and the resultant list is mapped over to create types.

-The name is determined by calling `toTitleCase` on the name, and replacing underscores with '\texttt{,\textvisiblespace}' - however, this seems to have partially broken Intellisense, as these 'split' words don't appear in the list.
+The name is determined by calling `toTitleCase` on the directory title, and replacing underscores with '\texttt{,\textvisiblespace}'.
+However, this seems to have partially broken Intellisense, as these 'split' names do not appear in the completions.
 They still type check as expected, but do not receive completion assistance.
 This could likely be fixed by switching the split strategy for something else.

-The type has 2 children added.
+Each type has 2 children added.
 Firstly, the FTP URL the node resolves to.
 This is attached to every remote reference, to be used both for debugging, downloading manually, and, as an implementation detail, to easily be able to retrieve children of that file.
 The second child is entirely a misdirection layer.

-Type 2 is `Genomes`.
-The purpose of `Genomes` is to hold the genomes that belong to the root.
+The second type attached is `Genomes`.
+The purpose of `Genomes` is to hold the genomes that belong to the taxon.
 Initially, this was not included, and the genomes were attached directly to the taxon type.
 This resulted in FTP requests for every taxon's children as soon at the provided type was used.
-This resulted in a massive slowdown, and crashes due to high memory consumption.
-The documentation indicates that delayed members should not be requested 'until necessary'.
+This caused a massive slowdown, and crashes due to high memory consumption.
+The documentation indicated that delayed members should not be requested 'until necessary'.
-However, Intellisense and the compiler both deemed it necessary.
+However, Intellisense and the compiler both deemed it necessary to make the requests before a taxon was selected.
 The `Genomes` misdirection results in only the genomes for the selected taxon to be downloaded.

-Once all the taxa are loaded, a user can step into any taxon and then into the Genomes of that taxon.
+Once all the taxa are loaded, a user can step into any taxon and then into the `Genomes` type of that taxon.
 Figure. \ref{taxon_genomes} shows the Intellisense completion after stepping into the 'Protozoa' taxon.
+Seen are a subset of the child genomes of that taxon, attached to `Genomes` as nested types.

 ![A taxon and its nested `Genome` types.
 These are loaded by the compiler only when necessary\label{taxon_genomes}](src/images/taxon_genomes.png)